MarkusVolk/yocto-manifest/README.md

     $ bitbake neutrino-image

-If everything goes well, you should have a compressed root filesystem tarball as well as kernel and bootloader binaries available in your **tmp/deploy/images/{ overo | duovero | pepper }** directory.
+If everything goes well, you should have a compressed root filesystem tarball as well as a kernel binary available in your **tmp/deploy/images/{ coolstream-hd1 | coolstream-hd2 }** directory.
 If you run into problems, the most likely candidate is missing software packages.
 Check out http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#resources for the list of required packages for operating system.
 Also, take